henrik/octopress/source/_posts/2015-05-22-apple-watch-day-2.markdown

 The Apple Watch is in some ways less beautiful to me than [the mechanical Raketa watch](https://dl.dropboxusercontent.com/u/546793/blog/raketa.jpg) I used to sometimes wear, but I like having a digital watch face.
 When I see an analog watch face, I convert it to digital in my head.

-Having the date on your wrist (this can also be had for less money) is also be convenient.
-When I bought milk, I checked the best-before date against today's date in literally 1 second.
+Having the date on your wrist (this can also be had for less money) is convenient.
+When I bought milk, I checked the best-before date against today's date in the wink of an eye.

+When I went out for an evening walk, I glanced ever so briefly at the temperature to see if I needed a jacket.

-And seeing the temperature and the next calendar appointment at a glance is also pretty neat.
+Seeing the next calendar appointment is also pretty neat.

 I mostly use the "Modular" watch face.